TechieCable/techiecable/README.md

 -   ⚒️ I’m currently working on [my website](https://techiecable.github.io) and [learning **Java** in APCSA](https://github.com/TechieCable/APCSA-Projects)

+    -   👀 I'm also working on a personal project - [Sudoku in Java](https://github.com/TechieCable/sudoku-java)

 -   👨‍💻 All of my projects are available at [github.com/techiecable](https://github.com/techiecable)

 -   🌱 I’m currently learning **Java**, and some **Python**